jlinoff/pam/README.md

 #### Reason 8: Access from mobile devices

-The files can be accessed from mobile devices so the user has access to the records anywhere.
-In addition it uses [bootstrap-5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to make it work better in mobile browsers.
+The files can be accessed from mobile devices so the user has access to the records anywhere. _PAM_ uses [bootstrap-5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to make the interface work better in mobile browsers.

 #### Reason 9: FOSS